The 12th international Comet Assay Workshop in Pamplona, Spain (August 29-31).

 Oslo Cancer Cluster is an oncology research and industry cluster dedicated to improving the lives of cancer patients by accelerating the development of new cancer diagnostics and treatment.

-The members of the cluster are all working in the cancer field and represent the entire oncology value chain, doing everything from exploratory research to selling therapeutics and diagnostics to global markets, see link.
+The members of the cluster are all working in the cancer field and represent the entire oncology value chain, doing everything from exploratory research to selling therapeutics and diagnostics to global markets.

 Coffee and oxidative stress: a human intervention study.
 Project with Kraft foods.